Understanding Your International Competence

 Equating the Level of a Foreign Higher Education Degree

-In many public sector positions, such as posts with the state and municipalities, the law requires a certain level of higher education degree.
-If you are applying for such a job with a qualification completed abroad, you must apply for a decision from the Finnish National Agency for Education that equates your qualification to a higher education degree completed in Finland.
+In many public sector positions (for example with the state and municipalities), the law requires a certain level of higher education degree.
+If you are applying for such a job in Finland with a qualification completed abroad, you must apply for a decision from the Finnish National Agency for Education that equates your qualification to a higher education degree completed in Finland.

 Often, Formal Recognition of a Degree is Not Needed